taratatach/Predict.js/README.md

 Predict.js
 ==========

-An implementation of word correction, word completion and word prediction for Firefox OS
+An implementation of spell checking, word completion and word prediction for Firefox OS